-Okay, so you’re getting ready to launch your own home-based or other small business venture.
+Okay, so you’re getting ready to launch your own home-based or other small business opportunity.
 Half the fun is naming it, right?
 Although there are some rules that pretty much everyone can agree upon―don’t pick a name that’s too close to something that’s already been done or one that’s easily misunderstood or even offensive in another language, for example―there’s one discussion that remains unresolved.

 Is naming your business after yourself a good or a bad thing?